 We still have those Black Friday lamps and we probably will for the next 50 years because lamps are expensive.
 And I’m thrifty.
 And I don’t like to shop.

-But the next time my husband wants to head out on Black Friday, I’m handing him this list.
+But the next time my husband wants to head out on Black Friday, I’ll send one of our kids to chaperone.
+After all, they know the story of the lamps.